Have you ever heard of a strange-sounding tax called FUTA? All employers need to know about this funky acronym because they need to pay it.

 If your tax liability in the fourth quarter is more than $500, pay your FUTA tax by January 31.
 But, if your liability is $500 or less, you can make an EFT deposit, pay the taxes with a credit card, or pay the tax with your Form 940.
 For more information, see Publication 15 and the Instructions for Form 940.

-If you deposited all your FUTA tax liabilities on time, you can file your Form 940 by February 10.
+If you made all your quarterly deposits on time, you can file Form 940 by February 10.

-Are you looking for an easy way to calculate and file payroll taxes?
-Try our full service payroll tax filing services.
-You just need to enter your payroll information, and we will do the work for you.
+Want an easy way to calculate and file employment taxes?
+Try Patriot’s payroll services.
+You just need to enter your payroll information, and we will do the calculations, deposit the taxes, and file the necessary forms.
 Sign up for a free trial today!